extratone/bilge/pages/Colophon.md

 * Subscribe to this blog's RSS feed **[here](https://bilge.world/feed/)**.
 * This blog is federated at **@b@bilge.world**.
 * This blog is integrated with [Hypothes.is](https://hypothes.is/users/DavidBlue).
 (See [CJ Eller's guide](https://discuss.write.as/t/adding-comments-to-your-blog/1146).)
+* See [the Tiny version of this blog](https://tiny.write.as/bilge) if you absolutely despise my CSS.

 <!--emailsub-->